Margo Timmins

-Margo Timmins (born January 27, 1961) is the lead vocalist of Canadian alternative country and folk rock band Cowboy Junkies.
-She is the sister of Michael Timmins, the band's lead guitarist, and Peter Timmins, the band's drummer.
-Her ethereal vocals, paired with the band's spare and low-key instrumentation played at a relaxed pace, lend the band its unique atmospheric sound.
+Margo Timmins is a Canadian singer and songwriter.
+She is the lead vocalist of the alternative country and folk rock band Cowboy Junkies.
+Her brothers Michael Timmins and Peter Timmins are the band's lead guitarist and drummer.

-Childhood
+Early life

-Margo Timmins was born and spent most of her childhood in Montreal as one of six children of Barbara and John Timmins.
-She describes her mother Barbara as "a very honest person, and very confident in who she was and her emotions and her place in the world.
+Margo Timmins was born and spent most of her childhood in Montreal, one of six children of Barbara and John Timmins.
+Timmins' mother was "a very honest person, and very confident in who she was and her emotions and her place in the world.
 And I think if she gave anything, that's what she gave us: the sense that you do what you do, and not to worry about it too much.
 A confidence.
 Not a confidence that we're necessarily right, but even if we're wrong, well, too bad".

-Her father, John Timmins, spent his professional life working in the sales and marketing divisions of several aviation companies.
-His passion in life, however, was music and his love of song was passed on to his children, especially his son Michael (Margo's brother) who would eventually form the band Cowboy Junkies.
+Timmins' father, who worked in aviation sales and marketing, was a jazz lover who passed this on to his daughter.